GITNUX MARKETDATA REPORT 2023

 A metric assigned by Google that rates the quality and relevance of your ad, keywords, and landing page.
 A higher Quality Score can improve your ad ranking and lower your CPC.

 The position of your ad on the search results page.
-Higher ad positions can lead to improved visibility and a higher likelinood of clicks.
+Higher ad positions can lead to improved visibility and a higher likelihood of clicks.

-The number of conversions from users viewing (but not clicking) your ad.
-VTCs show the indirect impact of ads on user actions.
+The number of conversions that occurred after a user viewed (but did not click) your display or video ad.
+VTCs can provide insights into the indirect effect your ads have on driving user actions.

 The percentage of your video played by users when your ad is shown.
 It’s a key metric in video campaigns to understand the level of audience engagement with your content.

-The percentage of users who visit from an ad and leave without further interaction.
-A high bounce rate suggests ad irrelevance or an unmet landing page expectation.
+The percentage of users who visit your website from an ad and leave without interacting with any other page.
+A high bounce rate may indicate that your ad is not relevant, or your landing page does not meet user expectations.

 The average time users spend on your website after clicking on your ads.
 This KPI can help you understand user engagement and content relevance.